BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 *(if it has one)*.

 ## The core configuration: `core.conf`
-This config file contains core-settings that are needed for the basic functionalities if BlueMap.
+This config file contains core-settings that are needed for the basic functionalities of BlueMap.

 ```yaml
 accept-download: false